-1. Will the Annual General Meeting of Allianz SE take place as scheduled?
+1. Did the Annual General Meeting of Allianz SE take place as scheduled?

 Yes.
 The Annual General Meeting took place in the form of a purely virtual meeting in Munich on May 6, 2020.

 2. How could shareholders follow the Annual General Meeting?

-Shareholders of Allianz SE can follow the entire Annual General Meeting live via the Online Service.
+Shareholders of Allianz SE could follow the entire Annual General Meeting live on the internet.
 We have already been offering our shareholders this option since 2002.
-If you have not already registered for the AGM invitation by e-mail delivery, you will find the access data for the Online Service in the invitation, which we are planning to send out in the second half of April.
-The opening of the Annual General Meeting by the Chairman of the Annual General Meeting as well as the speech of the Chairman of the Management Board will be publicly broadcast on without requiring access data.
+If you have not already registered for the Annual General Meeting invitation by e-mail delivery, you can find the access data for the Online Service in the invitation, which we started to send on April 15, 2020.
+The opening of the Annual General Meeting by the Chairman of the Annual General Meeting as well as the speech of the Chairman of the Board of Management were publicly broadcast on without requiring access data.

-3. How can shareholders exercise their voting right?
+3. How could shareholders exercise their voting right?

 4. When were the invitations sent?

 5. Is the execution of an Annual General Meeting in the form of a physical meeting mandatory in Germany?

 In principle yes.
-However, the law to smoothen the impact of the COVID-19 Pandemic in Civil, Insolvency and Criminal Procedure Law (COVID-19-Act), which was passed on March 27, 2020, allows an AGM to be held in 2020 without physical presence of shareholders or their representatives.
+However, the Act on Reducing the Effects of the COVID-19 Pandemic in Civil, Insolvency and Criminal Procedure Law (COVID-19-Act), which was passed on March 27, 2020, allowed an Annual General Meeting in 2020 without physical attendance of shareholders or their representatives.

 6. How many persons usually attend the Annual General Meeting in person?